 What is the course about?

-Our body performs amazing feats every day.
-This workshop aims to provide you with a basic understanding of how the body works by exploring some of its major systems and how they interact with each other to benefit the health of the whole anatomy.
+Our body performs amazing feats everyday with or without us knowing.
+This workshop aims to provide you with a basic understanding of how the body works as an integrated whole.
+We will explore most of its major systems and how they interact with each other in order to bring health and balance.
 The class is open to those with a general interest level as well as those wishing to progress to a more advanced level or a diploma in massage or complementary therapies.

 What will we cover?